MicrosoftDocs/cpp-docs/docs/dotnet/differences-in-exception-handling-behavior-under-clr.md

 ##  <a name="vccondisassociatedrethrows"></a> Disassociated Rethrows

 **/clr** does not support rethrowing an exception outside of a catch handler (known as a disassociated rethrow).
 Exceptions of this type are treated as a standard C++ rethrow.
 If a disassociated rethrow is encountered when there is an active managed exception, the exception is wrapped as a C++ exception and then rethrown.
-Exceptions of this type can only be caught as an exception of type <xref:system.runtime.interopservices.sehexception>.
+Exceptions of this type can only be caught as an exception of type <xref:System.Runtime.InteropServices.SEHException>.

 The following example demonstrates a managed exception rethrown as a C++ exception: